 Mr. Rosenthal also has substantial involvement in issues relating to trademark prosecution and enforcement, representing numerous businesses and individuals in protecting and enforcing their intellectual property.
-He also represents the estates of deceased celebrities, including Humphrey Bogart, and handles the estates’ licensing work.
-Mr. Rosenthal was named a “Top 20 Trademark Attorney” by CSC Trademark Insider.
+He also represents the estates of deceased celebrities, including Humphrey Bogart, and handles licensing work for the estate and other celebrities and companies.

-Mr. Rosenthal is currently representing The Authors Guild and a number of other authors’ rights associations and individuals in a suit against the HathiTrust arising out of its mass book digitization and orphan works program and also is representing the plaintiffs in the appeal from the dismissal of their case against Google Inc. arising from the Google Books program.
-Recently, he defended Fredrik Colting, author of 60 Years Later: Coming Through the Rye, and his U.S. distributor, in a lawsuit brought by J.D.
+Mr. Rosenthal represented The Authors Guild and a number of other authors’ rights associations and individuals in suits against Google and the HathiTrust arising out of Google’s mass book digitization and orphan works programs.
+He defended Fredrik Colting, author of 60 Years Later: Coming Through the Rye, and his U.S. distributor, in a lawsuit brought by J.D.
 Salinger alleging copyright infringement.
 Mr. Rosenthal also successfully defended J.K.
 Rowling and Scholastic Inc., the author and publisher of the Harry Potter books, against claims of copyright and trademark infringement.

 Mr. Rosenthal has written and lectured extensively on a wide variety of intellectual property topics.
-He is a regular presenter to the Practicing Law Institute on the topic of Right of Publicity, and has participated in numerous panels on trademark and copyright law.
-He currently co-edits Entertainment Law Matters (www.entertainmentlawmatters.com), a Frankfurt Kurnit blog about disputes and developments in the film, television, publishing, theatre, music, art, gaming, and fashion industries.
+He is a regular presenter to the Practicing Law Institute on the Right of Publicity, and has participated in numerous panels on trademark and copyright law.
+He is co-editor of IP & Media Law Updates, a blog covering copyright, trademark and right of publicity issues in all media.
 Mr. Rosenthal has also been active in the Copyright Society of the U.S.A. and the International Trademark Association.
-He serves as co-chair of the Right of Publicity Committee and as a member of the Copyright Committee of the New York City Bar.
+He serves as co-chair of the Committee on Publicity, Privacy and media of the New York State Bar Association’s Entertainment and Sports Law Committee and as a member of the Copyright Committee of the New York City Bar.